mucsci-students/2025sp-420-CrowdStrike/README.md

 ## Running
 ## distribution file
-Unpack the distribution file and run the proper command
+Unpack the distribution file (unzip or tar -xf) depending on which version you are unpacking.
 ## Linux/Macos
 ```sh
 ./bin/app